yairm210/Unciv/JSON-files-for-mods.md

 ```
 The keys in this example are "science" and "culture", and both have the value "50".

-In some sense you can see from these types that JSON files themselves are actually a list of objects, each describing a single tech, unit or something else.
+In some sense you can see from these types that JSON files themselves are actually a list of objects, each describing a single building, unit or something else.

 # Information on JSON files used in the game